2024

 • Write down the names of famous people on pieces of paper and attach them to the backs of each participant.

-• Employees can talk and ask each other questions to figure out who they are.
+• Employees can talk and ask each other questions to determine who they are.

-• Any participant that figures out who they are can exit the activity.
+• Any participant who figures out who they are can exit the activity.

-The purpose of this activity is to increase dialogue among team members and test their deduction abilities.
+This activity aims to increase dialogue among team members and test their deduction abilities.

 It can also serve as an icebreaker between employees who don’t interact as much during work hours.